rumbaugh/TimeBombs/README.md

 * DNest3 (http://github.com/eggplantbren/DNest3)
 * RJObject (http://github.com/eggplantbren/RJObject)

 Watch this space for installation notes.

+Compile with:
+    make

+Then run with:
+    ./main -t 8
+The option causes the program to run with 8 threads.

+To postprocess results and create the file posterior_sample.txt:
+    python2 showresults.py

 ### People, Licence, Credits etc